Key factors that impact the cost of your Columbus to St. Paul move

 How long does a move from Columbus to St. Paul take?

-The 754-mile move from Columbus, OH, to St. Paul, MN, takes two to seven days.
-Some Columbus movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in St. Paul.
+Moving from Columbus, OH to St. Paul, MN covers 754 miles and usually takes two to seven days.
+Need to move faster?
+Some Columbus movers offer expedited options.
+If youโre not ready to receive your items, look into storage solutions in St. Paul.